lumina-gov/graph-api/README.md

 ### Configuration

-Create a .env file with the following variables
+Create a .env file with the following variables.
+The JWT_SECRET needs to be a random string of hexadecimal chararacters - you can write it randomly by hand for testing purposes

 PostgreSQL connection string, with the database password obtained from supabase

 ```
 DATABASE_URL=
+JWT_SECRET=
 ```

 ### Local Development